parcio/blog/content/posts/2022/05/lossless-data-compression/index.md

 +++
-title = "Lossless Data Compression" date = "2022-05-24"
+title = "Lossless data compression" date = "2022-05-24"
 authors = ["yolanda.thiel"]
-tags = ["Teaching", "EPEA 2021"]
+tags = ["Teaching", "EPEA 2021", "Compression"]
 +++

 This post is an introduction to lossless data compression in which we will explore the approaches of entropy-based/statistical as well as dictionary-based compression and explain some of the most common algorithms.